nodejs/node/doc/api/cluster.md

 * {boolean}

-True if the process is not a master (it is the negation of `cluster.isMaster`).
+True if the process is not a primary (it is the negation of `cluster.isPrimary`).

 ## `cluster.schedulingPolicy`
 <!-- YAML